 I am a food scholar, teacher, activist, and critical designer.
 I am part food nerd, part academic and part environmentalist who really loves art that makes me think deeper or differently about our world.
 My current work is focused on the intersections between critical and speculative design, food and social change, in both making things and writing on design and art.

-I hold an Interdisciplinary Masters degree from the University of British Columbia and a double Geography and Environmental Studies Honours degree from University of Victoria.
+I hold an Geography Masters degree from the University of British Columbia and a double major Geography and Environmental Studies Honours degree from University of Victoria.
 Past projects have included studies on climate change in the Arctic, alternative food production in rural Canada, and projects allying to restore and reclaim Indigenous food systems in coastal BC.
 Before coming to Concordia, I coordinated McGill’s GeoThink project, a national Geospatial web and interactive media based climate-change education initiative and back in BC, I developed Cultivating Change, a DIY media and mapping series in collaboration with food activists and farmers in the interior region.